Last updated on November 25th, 2021

 This hands-off approach is certainly appealing to many people seeking an easy way to smoke their fish, although the taste isn’t quite as authentic compared to those using charcoal or wood.

 Electric smokers come in two flavors: analog (rheostatic controller) and digital (thermostatic controller) temperature control versions.

 Analog (dial temperature control) smokers are cheaper but will still require some monitoring of the temperature.
 Though still far less than other types such as wood or charcoal.

-Digital food smokers, on the other hand, while more expensive, will perfectly maintain the temperature inside the smoker for virtual “set and forget” operation.
+Digital food smokers, on the other hand, while more expensive, will perfectly maintain the temperature inside the smoker for a virtual “set and forget” operation.

 - Speaking of fuel, electricity is abundant – you never have to worry that you’ll run out of fuel like with other types of smokers.

-- Affordability scale comparable to charcoal smokers, though you’ll also find some high-end models that can be pricey.
+- Affordability comparable to charcoal smokers, though you’ll also find some high-end models that can be pricey.